-This initiative will produce a Design and Operation Manual and an Implementation Manual for the TWT, providing a ‘pick up and go’ pack to be used and replicated by other WASH stakeholders – thus increasing the uptake, experience, and scale of TWT.
+This initiative would produce a Design and Operation Manual and an Implementation Manual for the TWT, providing a ‘pick up and go’ pack to be used and replicated by other WASH stakeholders – thus increasing the uptake, experience, and scale of TWT.

 In challenging conditions in Rakhine State, Myanmar, Oxfam and IHE Delft Institute for Water Education tested a Communal Tiger Worm Toilet (CTWT), appropriate for use in humanitarian camps.
-The ‘Tiger Team’ talk us through their findings.View
+The ‘Tiger Team’ talked us through their findings.View

 The question to answer next is – how safe is the vermicompost for disposal or reuse in some way?View